Noah-Houghton/Eldritch-Apocalypse/README.md

 1. To create a world which allows the standard D&D ruleset to be set in a post-modern setting;
 1. To add a number of custom mechanics to the game to enhance the depth of the player experience.

+## Summary of Changes

+* Custom modern setting
+* Adds a Grand Strategy layer to the game
+  * Computer program to help manage this process
+* Monstrosity
+* Rules for modern firearms
+* Races, Subclasses, and Monsters designed to make use of Modern and Eldritch setting

 ## Mechanics